VT-Collab/StROL_RAL/Readme.md

 ## Results

 ### Highway Simulation
+In the Highway environment, the robot car observes the actions and updates its estimate of the human car's task parameters.
+The performance of the algorithms is quantifies by the error in the estimate of the human car's task parameters.

-The results for the highway simulation are tabulated below:
+The performance of different learning approaches averaged over 250 runs for the highway simulation are tabulated below:

 |      **Condition**     |              |             | **Methods** |             |             |
 |:----------------------:|:------------:|:-----------:|:-----------:|:-----------:|:-----------:|